philipmendels/use-flexible-undo/stories/dependent-state-right-1.md

-Passing dependent state as (part of) the action payload is one way of keeping your redo/undo handlers pure.
+Passing a state dependency as (part of) the action payload is one way of keeping your redo/undo handlers pure.
 See the next example for an alternative.

 ```typescript
 const [count, setCount] = useState(0);